mtwilliams5/nova_mod_ckeditor/README.md

 # CKEditor Plugin for Nova 2
-This plugin has been tested to work on Nova 2.4.x.
+This mod has been tested to work on Nova 2.4.x.
 It may work on other versions of Nova, but has not been tested for such.

+# IMPORTANT!
+This mod alters the default behaviour of the following functions in Nova's controllers.
+If you have already altered these functions in any way, you will need to resolve any conflicts between the two states of the controller files manually.
+If these functions are altered in any way in a Nova upgrade then sites running this mod will not see those changes until this mod is updated to also include said changes.
+Below is a list of the modified controllers and the functions within them:
+* `application/controllers/manage.php`
+  * logs
+  * news
+  * posts
+* `application/controllers/messages.php`
+  * write
+* `application/controllers/write.php`
+  * missionpost
+  * newsitem
+  * personallog

 ## Installation
 Download the files included in the mod to your computer (minus this README.md).
 The following files will need altering before the plugin can function: